magento/devdocs/guides/v2.0/cloud/project/project-integrate-github.md

 ## Verify it works {#cloud-int-gh-verify}
 To verify the integration works:

-1. Make a change in a local branch and push it to the GitHub repository with which you integrated.
+1. Make a change in the GitHub repository with which you integrated.
 2. In the Magento Cloud CLI, pull the change to an environment.